NiLaScience/Vibecoding-Sidequest-Starterpack/projects/03_EduPictionary.md

 5. **Document Learning**
    • Map covered items from *learning_goals.md*.
-   • Write short blog / video explaining real-time architecture.
+   • Write short post / video explaining real-time architecture and demonstrating the app.
+   • Optional but recommended: get a group of friends, family, kids, students, etc. to play the game and record a video of them playing.
+This proof of competence is worth 10x more than a github repo.

 ---